ZehuaZhang/softwareDev/iOSCode/README.md

 ## Framework Used

-Foundation, CoreData, CoreAnimation, CoreLocation, QuartzCore, MapKit, UIKit, AudioToolBox, MessageUI
+* Foundation, CoreData, CoreAnimation, CoreLocation, QuartzCore, MapKit, UIKit, AudioToolBox, MessageUI

 ## Notes

-A __DEMO.pdf is in each _appname_OC folder
+* A demo is in each OC version